-- 114. Referring to Part III of the TRIPS Agreement Enforcement of Intellectual Property Rights the representative of Latvia said that the new Law on Competition of 18 June 1997 included provisions on provisional measures (Part III, section 3), and the new Customs Law (Code) of 11 June 1997 provided for adoption of secondary legislation relating to border measures (Part III, section 4), which would be submitted for adoption to the Cabinet of Ministers in July 1998 and would refine the provisions on provisional measures contained in the amended Latvian Civil Procedural Code.
-Provisions in existing legislation relating to enforcement of intellectual property rights included: - Part 4, Articles 54 to 57 of the Copyright Law which specified the notion of infringement of copyright and related rights as well as civil procedures provided for under this law and relating to enforcement of the said rights, and (Article 57) administrative and civil liability and criminal responsibility in case of infringement of copyright or related rights; - Chapter 9 (Articles 40 and 41) of the Patent Law on patent infringement and responsibility thereof, Chapter 10 (Articles 42 to 45) on protection of rights derived from a patent, and Chapter 11 (Articles 46 to 49) on review of disputes in court; - Articles 16, 18, 21 and 24 of the new Competition Law on responsibility for violation of restrictions on monopolies and illegal competition; - similar provisions provided for by the Trademark Law and the Law on Design Protection; and - provisions in the said Laws referring to procedures and measures provided for by civil or criminal law.
+114. Referring to Part III of the TRIPS Agreement - Enforcement of Intellectual Property Rights - the representative of Latvia said that the new Law on Competition of 18 June 1997 included provisions on provisional measures (Part III, section 3), and the new Customs Law (Code) of

+11 June 1997 provided for adoption of secondary legislation relating to border measures (Part III, section 4), which had been submitted for adoption to the Cabinet of Ministers in July 1998 and would refine the provisions on provisional measures contained in the amended Latvian Civil Procedural Code.
+Provisions in existing legislation relating to enforcement of intellectual property rights included:

+- Part 4, Articles 54 to 57 of the Copyright Law which specified the notion of infringement of copyright and related rights as well as civil procedures provided for under this law and relating to enforcement of the said rights, and (Article 57) administrative and civil liability and criminal responsibility in case of infringement of copyright or related rights; - Chapter 9 (Articles 40 and 41) of the Patent Law on patent infringement and responsibility thereof, Chapter 10 (Articles 42 to 45) on protection of rights derived from a patent, and Chapter 11 (Articles 46 to 49) on review of disputes in court; - Articles 16, 18, 21 and 24 of the new Competition Law on responsibility for violation of restrictions on monopolies and illegal competition; - similar provisions provided for by the Trademark Law and the Law on Design Protection; and - provisions in the said Laws referring to procedures and measures provided for by civil or criminal law.

-In addition to amending the Latvian Civil Procedural Code in 1995 to provide for provisional measures, Latvia had also amended the Criminal Code of 6 October 1955 to provide for more severe measures in case of infringement of intellectual property rights and, in particular, copyright and neighbouring rights.
+In addition to amending the Latvian Civil Procedural Code in 1995 to provide for provisional measures, Latvia had also amended the Criminal Code of 6 October 1955 and a new Criminal Code had been passed in August 1998 to provide for more severe measures in case of infringement of intellectual property rights and, in particular, copyright and neighbouring rights.
+Amendments to the Administrative Offences Code on illegal distribution of neighbouring rights to a work and the use of copyrighted work without licence had been submitted for adoption to the Saeima.
 Latvia had begun to reform its court system to strengthen its capability to enforce intellectual property rights.
 The former judiciary law, education and practice had given Latvia no experience in reviewing intellectual property disputes and Latvia considered as one of its most important tasks to educate a new generation of experts in the area of intellectual property protection and enforcement and to train its practitioners (judges, advocates, patent attorneys and trademark agents).

 - 115. As a general point, the representative of Latvia noted that each law pertaining to intellectual property included a general clause stating that the provisions of an international agreement prevailed over national legislation in cases of contradiction.
 The provisions of the TRIPS Agreement would thus prevail over domestic law on Latvia's accession to the WTO.
 Also as a general point, the representative of Latvia stated that all the draft laws pertaining to intellectual property and necessary amendments to current legislation to bring them into conformity with the TRIPS Agreement would enter into force prior to Latvia's accession. - 116.
 The representative of Latvia confirmed that his Government would fully apply the provisions of the Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS) by the date of its accession to the WTO without recourse to a transitional period.
-The Working Party took note of this commitment.]
+The Working Party took note of this commitment.